The Evolution of Call of Duty Esports

 The Dominance of OpTic Gaming

 Esports fans will remember the Golden Age of Call of Duty Esports as a time when OpTic Gaming reigned supreme.
 Led by the legendary player, Matthew “Nadeshot” Haag, OpTic Gaming dominated the competitive scene with their exceptional skill, strategy, and teamwork.
-Their fan base, known as the Green Wall, was unrivaled in its passion and loyalty, filling arenas and shouting their support for the in deafening unison.
+Their fan base, known as the Green Wall, was unrivaled in its passion and loyalty, filling arenas and shouting their support for the team in deafening unison.

 The Rise of New Teams and Players